Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a carefully geometric symbol, your work seems to hum and resonate with exact precision.
 Make an Expertise attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Deal 2d12 + 2 \* Presence physical damage.
 - **2 essence:** Deal 3d12 + 3 \* Presence physical damage.